 Health Care Industry

-- What’s most interesting is that this category recorded the largest employment growth of all industries, increasing by 109,000 people.
-The two sectors that saw the biggest increase were residential care and social assistance.
+- What’s most interesting is that this category recorded the most significant employment growth of all industries, increasing by 109,000 people.
+The two sectors that saw the most significant increase were residential care and social assistance.

 Information Media and Telecommunications Industry